Templarian/MaterialDesign-Site/src/content/guide-webfont-alternative.md

 ## Iconify

 Instead of using web font, you can use Iconify SVG framework.
-It is as easy to use as web font, but it only loads icons that are used on page and renders them as pixel perfect SVG rather than text.
+It is as easy to use as the web font, but it only loads icons that are used on page and renders them as pixel perfect SVG rather than text.
 Read [Iconify Guide](/guide/iconify) guide on how to use MDI with Iconify.

 ## React Developer

 For those using the React framework there is a first party provided component `@mdi/react`.

-<a href="/getting-started/react" class="btn btn-outline-primary">icon:react View the React Guide</a>
+<a href="/getting-started/react" class="button">icon:react View the React Guide</a>

 ## Angular

-<a href="/getting-started/angular" class="btn btn-outline-primary">icon:angular View the Angular Guide</a>
+<a href="/getting-started/angular" class="button">icon:angular View the Angular Guide</a>

 ## VueJS

-<a href="/getting-started/vuejs" class="btn btn-outline-primary">icon:vuejs View the VueJS Guide</a>
+<a href="/getting-started/vuejs" class="button">icon:vuejs View the VueJS Guide</a>

 ## Other